-You run your Embedded SQLJ program like any other Java program, by using the Java interpreter, as follows:
+You run your Embedded SQLJ program like any other Java program, by using the Java interpreter, as follows: java File1

-java File1

-The ifxsqlj Command
+The ifxsqlj command

-You use the java ifxsqlj command to translate and compile your Embedded SQLJ source code, as described above.
-You run the java ifxsqlj command at the DOS or UNIX® prompt.
+You use the java ifxsqlj command to translate and compile your Embedded SQLJ source code.
+You run the java ifxsqlj command at the DOS or UNIX prompt.